 Money isn’t the only reason to call your travel insurance as soon as there’s an incident.
 Some companies have a network of recommended medical providers and/or a telemedicine feature.
 In an email, Daniel Durazo, director of external communications at Allianz Partners USA, explained that for Global Allianz customers, “Travel insurance medical assistance may include the Assistance team working directly with medical providers, assisting with transportation arrangements, and/or assisting in locating medical services at the customer’s destination.
 Concierge services may also be useful in finding lodging and transportation for customers while they, or a traveling companion, are being treated.”

-Note that not all insurance companies have a network of recommended medical providers (and feel free to ask about that when you’re shopping), but almost all will have a 24/7 hotline that can give you help in the event of an emergency—don’t buy one that doesn’t.
+Note that not all insurance companies have a network of recommended medical providers (and feel free to ask about that when you’re shopping for a policy), but almost all will have a 24/7 hotline that can help you in the event of an emergency.
+Don’t buy one that doesn’t.

-When you call, also find out what’s covered.
+When you call an insurance company, find out what’s covered.
 This information will already be in your policy, but representatives can help parse the small print and clear up any confusion.
-As Hummer explains, most policies have a set amount they’ll cover and set parameters for the kinds of things included.
-“So typically if you go to a hospital because you had an emergency reason, you should have an allotted amount that you should know beforehand.”
+As Hummer explains, most policies have a set amount they’ll cover and established parameters for what’s included: “So, typically, if you go to a hospital because you had an emergency reason, you should have an allotted amount that you should know beforehand.”

 What is medical evacuation coverage and how does it work?

-Medical evacuation is an important piece of the insurance puzzle, and it’s something travelers need to pay attention to when putting together their insurance and emergency plans.
+Medical evacuation is an important piece of the insurance puzzle that travelers need to pay attention to when putting together their insurance and emergency plans.
 The key thing to understand is that, in travel insurance speak, “medical evacuation” does not necessarily mean being evacuated to your home country—or even to a hospital of your choice in the destination where you were injured.

 ”Medical travel insurance is primarily responsible for getting you to a facility that can treat you,” says Sheri Howell, vice president of communications for Medjet, a global air medical transport and travel security membership program.
 “If that facility is in a foreign country, they’re only going to move you farther if you can prove that it’s medically necessary.
 So unless you can prove that your hospital at home is the only hospital capable of treating you, then they’re not going to pay to move you.”

 That’s why MedjetAssist is a smart layer of protection to add to your travel safety kit.
 It’s a membership program, not insurance, that gets you home.
-In other words, if you are admitted to a hospital overseas (or anywhere more than 150 miles from home), they have a network of air ambulances and medical staff to transport you back to the home hospital of your choice.
-They’ll take care of all the logistics, paperwork, and communication between hospitals, and cover transport, including a companion.
+In other words, if you are admitted to a hospital overseas (or anywhere more than 150 miles from home), MedjetAssist has a network of air ambulances and medical staff to transport you to the home hospital of your choice.
+It will take care of all the logistics, paperwork, and communication between hospitals and cover transport, including for a companion.

 The difference between Medjet and travel insurance is important to note.
 One does not replace the other, and they’re a good combo to have for any trip.
 Travel insurance covers medical treatments, trip interruption, and trip cancellation; it has a premium and claims and deductibles.
-Medjet is a membership program for getting you home—and once you pay the membership fee (starting at $315 for an annual individual membership; short-term options and family plans are also available), and there are no additional bills.
-As Howell, explains.
-“The ‘nearest acceptable facility and medical necessity’ language that is in most travel insurance policies in regards to their med-evac benefits is the reason you read about people stuck in foreign hospitals even though they’ve got perfectly great travel insurance.
+Medjet is a membership program for getting you home: Once you pay the membership fee (starting at $315 for an annual individual membership; short-term options and family plans are also available), there are no additional bills.
+As Howell explains, “The ‘nearest acceptable facility and medical necessity’ language that is in most travel insurance policies in regards to their med-evac benefits is the reason you read about people stuck in foreign hospitals even though they’ve got perfectly great travel insurance.
 Their families are trying to raise a hundred to two hundred thousand dollars to hire an ambulance to get them home.”

-Medical evacuation is an important piece of the insurance puzzle, and it’s something travelers need to pay attention to when putting together their insurance and emergency plans.
+Medical evacuation is an important piece of the insurance puzzle that travelers need to pay attention to when putting together their insurance and emergency plans.

 What does your credit card really cover?

 Keep in mind that even for trip interruption coverage, credit cards likely only cover things bought on that card.
-Travel insurance, on the other hand, can cover up to 100 percent of your non refundable purchases and it doesn’t matter how many different cards you used.
+Travel insurance, on the other hand, can cover up to 100 percent of your nonrefundable purchases no matter how many cards you used.

-“Cancellation because a family member is sick, or natural disasters—those are not covered by a credit card,” Hummer says.
+“Cancellation because a family member is sick or [because of] natural disasters—those are not covered by a credit card,” Hummer says.
 This is where comprehensive travel insurance, or an emergency-assistance membership like Medjet, can fill in the gaps.

 What can your airline do?